ruslanosipov/ruslanosipov.github.io/_posts/2025-03-29-tracking-portfolio-allocation.markdown

 ![Screenshot of my portofolio allocation spreadsheet.](/images/posts/finance-spreadsheet-allocation.png)

 It allows me to set targets and see our current distributions: we care about stocks vs bonds split as well as US vs international market.
 It's simple, manual, but has been working well for us.
+Over the years I tried more complex and "smart" solutions, but nothing beats this spreadsheet.
 Just like with our investment philosophy, simple truly is better than complex (thanks, [PEP 20](https://peps.python.org/pep-0020/)).

-Over the years I tried more complex and "smart" solutions, but nothing beats a simple spreadsheet like this one.

 I extracted the allocation sheet from our mega-spreadsheet: feel free to [copy Ruslan's Allocation Sheet](https://docs.google.com/spreadsheets/d/1wZikRE07AZP6oWrPP1RAIdQI2zKcEqsBqOVJX_1pO-I/copy){:target="_blank"} and tinker with it to your liking.